keithbuhler/dissertation-story/README.md

 9. To use Sublime Text 3 (2 or 3 really), create a "build system" and use my "Sample dissertation formatting.latex" file as your initial layout.
 Replace your last name where it says "YOUR NAME HERE" if you want your last name to appear on the header like the sample.
 Make sure Sublime knows where your bibliography file is located, where your "Sample CSL" file is located, and where the source dissertation.markdown file is located.
 10. Build, and you have a dissertation beautifully formatted!

-## Feedback

-This is the first (hasty) draft of instructions.
-Please check out [this post](http://keithbuhler.com/buhlerreport/writing-tools) for updated instructions when they come out -- or leave me a message with questions!